sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_dynamic_transactional_templates.md

   }],
 {% endcodeblock %}

+In addition to specifying the dynamic template data, you need to specify the template ID.
+The template ID is 64 characters with one dash (d-uuid).
 If you forget your template ID and want to access it from the API, use the following curl call to retrieve all of your transactional templates:

 {% codeblock %}
 curl --request GET \